Money. Power. Greed. Corruption.

 Do you know how and why the housing market collapsed in 2008?
 If not, or if you do, but you enjoy watching good movies, The Big Short is a must-watch.

 The collapse of the housing market in 2008 was complicated, and even as it happened, few people truly understood what was going on.
 This movie manages to break down incredibly complex subjects in very entertaining ways.
-It also doesn’t hurt that the film has an all-star cast, including Christian Bale, Steve Carrell, and Ryan Gosling, all of whom give stellar performances.
+It also doesn’t hurt that the film has an all-star cast, including Christian Bale, Steve Carrell, and Ryan Gosling, who give stellar performances.